 - official transcripts from every institution attended: one in the native language and one certified English translation (if transcripts are issued in a language other than English)

 - a copy of the graduation/degree certificate (diploma) showing the type of degree and the date in which the degree was earned

-- official (iBT) TOEFL scores of 78 or higher, with a minimum of 26 on the speaking section and a minimum of 19 in all other sections.
-The Texas Education Agency (TEA) does not accept any other English proficiency exams
+- official (iBT) TOEFL scores with a minimum of 24 on the speaking, 22 for listening, 22 for reading, and 21 for writing.
+The Texas Education Agency (TEA) does not accept any other English proficiency exams.

-Refer to the International Admission Documents section of this catalog or the international applicant web pages for more information about these requirements.
+Refer to the International Admission Documents section of this catalog or The Graduate College's website for more information about these requirements.

 F-1 Visa Enrollment Requirements

 A student under F-1 student visa must enroll full-time (nine hours) in the fall and spring terms.
 An F-1 student does not have to enroll during the summer if the student is eligible and intends to register for the next term.
 A new initial F-1 student who recently gained admission into the U.S. with a program start date set to begin with the summer session must enroll full-time for that summer session.
+Also, international students not holding an assistantship can be enrolled in fewer than 9 hours and be considered full-time under two conditions: a) if they have completed all course work and are completed an internship integral to their degree program, b) if they have completed all course requirements and are working on their thesis/dissertation only.
+The exception under a) can be granted for one semester only, the exception under b) can be granted for multiple semesters provided the student makes progress on the thesis/dissertation.
 Please contact the International Office at 512-245-7966 for more information.

 Admittance Requirements for the Educator Preparation Program (EPP)